-Cemetery logs look like window boxes, and their framework is often made out of rough-cut wood; this framework resembles a log, thus their name.
+Cemetery logs look like window boxes, and their framework is often made out of rough-cut wood.
+This framework resembles a log, thus their name.
 Like window boxes, cemetery logs are filled with soil and planted.

-But in regions where the weather is too cold on November 11 (Veterans Day) to sustain annual flowers, cemetery logs are decorated instead with branches cut from evergreen trees, winterberries, artificial plants and other ornamentation that can withstand the frosty temperatures.
+But in regions where the weather is too cold on November 11 (Veterans Day) to sustain annual flowers, cemetery logs are decorated instead with branches cut from evergreen trees, winterberries, artificial plants, and other ornamentation that can withstand the frosty temperatures.

-Coming as it does on the threshold of summer (Memorial Day is celebrated on the last Monday in May), Memorial Day offers you better options for decorating cemetery monuments.
-There'll be plenty of time during the cold months to display artifical plants, so I heartily recommend that you use annual flowers for Memorial Day?
+Coming as it does just before summer begins (Memorial Day is celebrated on the last Monday in May), Memorial Day offers you better options for decorating cemetery monuments.
+There will be plenty of time during the cold months to display artificial plants, so why not take the opportunity to use live, annual flowers for Memorial Day?

 Selection of Annual Flowers

-- Lobelia -- short, trailing, usually blue or white annual flowers
+- Lobelia: short, trailing, plant, usually with blue or white flowers.